Will the Bulls cover the spread vs. the Hornets? Promo Codes, Betting Trends, Records ATS

 Bulls Betting Records & Stats

-- Chicago and its opponents have gone over 224.5 combined points in 15 of 36 games this season.
+- Chicago's games this season have gone over this contest's total of 216.5 points 24 times.

-- The average total in Chicago's contests this year is 221.3, 3.2 fewer points than this game's over/under.
+- Chicago has an average point total of 220.6 in its outings this year, 4.1 more points than this game's over/under.

-- Chicago has been the favorite in 13 games this season and won seven (53.8%) of those contests.
+- Chicago has entered the game as favorites 14 times this season and won eight, or 57.1%, of those games.

-- Chicago has not entered a game this season with shorter moneyline odds than -350.
+- Chicago has played as a favorite of -275 or more twice this season and won both games.

-- The implied probability of a win from the Bulls, based on the moneyline, is 77.8%.
+- The Bulls have a 73.3% chance to win this game based on the implied probability of the moneyline.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!